eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Proficient with development on multiple operating systems, such as Linux or Unix
 	- Able to learn new technologies quickly
 	- Capable of coordinating and coaching the junior members in the team
-	- Bachelor’s degree in Computer Science, Computer Engineering or equivalent
+	- Bachelor's degree in Computer Science, Computer Engineering or equivalent
 	- Experience with cloud technologies, such as AWS, Azure, or GCP.
 Ideally with certifications
 	- Experience with container technologies, such as Docker.
 Ideally with container orchestration such as Kubernetes or Docker Swarm
 	- Experience with stream processing platform, such as Flink, Spark or equivalent